🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Semantic content optimisation goes beyond entity referencing — it's about how you structure, write, and connect your content so Google's NLP systems classify it as a thorough, authoritative resource on the topic.

-Every topic has a "semantic field" — the cluster of related terms, concepts, and entities that naturally come up in expert discussion of that subject.
-For "semantic SEO," the semantic field includes: entities, Knowledge Graph, NLP, BERT, MUM, vector embeddings, schema markup, structured data, co-occurrence, topical authority, TF-IDF, latent semantic indexing, ontology, taxonomy.
+Every topic has a semantic field — the cluster of related terms, concepts, and entities that naturally come up in expert discussion of that subject.
 Content that covers the full semantic field reads like it was written by someone who actually knows the subject.
+For "semantic SEO," that field includes: entities, Knowledge Graph, NLP, BERT, MUM, vector embeddings, schema markup, structured data, co-occurrence, topical authority, TF-IDF, latent semantic indexing, ontology, taxonomy.

 Google's NLP models look at whether your vocabulary matches what genuine experts actually use.
 A page about "machine learning" that never mentions "training data," "model architecture," "overfitting," or "gradient descent" doesn't have the semantic fingerprint of expertise.
 That's what E-E-A-T Expertise looks like at the language level.